aadi190edio/LIC-Lab-using-LTSPICE/2_Diffrential_Amplifie.md

-# Experiment 3 : Basic CS amplifier Characterization in LTspice using 180 nm technology lib.
+# Experiment 3 : Differential Amplifier – Design in LTspice using 180 nm technology lib.